scttech/Build_Financial_Software/chapter12/v3/README.md

 # Chapter 12: IAT Processing

-In v2 of the application, we setup:
+In v3 of the application, we setup:

-[X] Parsing of IAT files through the Dashboard
+[X] Renaming tables for better alignment and consistency

-[X] Adding exceptions to the database
+[X] Updating APIs to support PPD and IAT batches

 # Running the ACH Project